 Now let's follow me down in the rabbits hole...

-Understanding car types, body types and drive types.
+Understanding car types, body types and chassis types.

-Setting up cars to work good for road racing.
+Setting up cars to work best for road racing.

-Setting up cars to work good for dirt and cross country racing.
+Setting up cars to work best for dirt and cross country racing.

-Setting up cars to work better on grip or speed oriented tracks.
+Setting up cars to work best on grip or speed oriented tracks.